 If thinking of getting a haircut, look to shorter styles.
 They compliment a round shape face and help it to be more balanced.

-Face Shape: Square Part: Side Part With Bangs
+Square Face: Side Part With Bangs

 Fowler says that a soft, sideswept part with bangs or a swoop will add softness to square-faced ladies.

 Dean recommends an extra-deep side part to elongate your features: “The sides of the face are commonly straight, meaning an extra-deep side part is your new best friend.”

 Fowler suggests not going too deep: “You don’t want to make the part too deep—this will accentuate [the angles] of a square face,” says Fowler.
 Instead, show just enough skin on your forehead and allow your bangs to offset your angled jawline.

 Oval-faced ladies can pull off pretty much any part.
 Fowler says the most “ideal” face shape for any part is the oval-shaped face.

 This is the easiest of face shapes to style for, as Dean recommends playing with your part: “Deep side, middle, sideswept all generally work well with the oval face shape.”

 An oval face shape “allows you to try a middle, side, or deep part—and you will rock every single one!”
 If you have an oval-shaped face, play around with your part and mix things up.